In this article, we will answer, “what is cannabinoid hyperemesis syndrome?”

 CHS can be quite debilitating for those who experience it and can cause serious health problems if left untreated.
 CHS is not just a side effect associated with marijuana use.
 Here’s everything you need to know about CHS.

-The first thing to know about CHS is that it's not an allergic reaction to cannabis.
-Instead, it's a condition that may develop after prolonged use of cannabinoids.
+The first thing to know about CHS is that it's not an allergic reaction to cannabis; this is a common misconception regarding its cause.
+Instead, it's a condition that may develop after prolonged, frequent use of cannabinoids at high doses.
 CHS is characterized by several years of cannabis use preceding the onset of the illness, symptoms of CHS occurring while using cannabis, and then the symptoms resolving when one stops using cannabis.

 The exact cause of CHS is unknown, but it's thought to be linked to the way cannabinoids interact with the brain and digestive system.
 THC, the primary psychoactive ingredient in cannabis, is known to stimulate the vomiting center in the brain of those suffering from CHS.

 This may explain why people with CHS often experience relief from their symptoms after vomiting.
 Although people who regularly use cannabis aren't likely to have the newly discovered cannabinoid hyperemesis syndrome, many people may have it and not report it or are misdiagnosed.
-Up to 6% of people who visit the ER for vomiting have CHS, according to one study.
+With increasing cannabis legalization, the rates of hospital admissions with a primary diagnosis of vomiting - and in patients who also had cannabis use disorder - went up from 2.4 per 100,000 in 2006, to 13.3 per 100,000 in 2013.

 CHS is not a life-threatening condition, but it can be very unpleasant and interfere with your daily activities.
 The most common symptom of CHS is nausea, which can be accompanied by vomiting, abdominal pain, diarrhea, fatigue, and weight loss.
 People with CHS may also experience anxiety and depression.